Schinderhannes bartelsi

-Schinderhannes bartelsi is a fossil species of hurdiid radiodont (anomalocaridid), known from a single specimen from the Lower Devonian Hunsrück Slate in Germany.
+Schinderhannes bartelsi is a fossil species of hurdiid radiodont, known from a single specimen from the Lower Devonian Hunsrück Slate in Germany.
 Its discovery expanded the known range of radiodonts, the latest members of which were previously known only from the Early Ordovician, over 60 million years earlier than Schinderhannes bartelsi.

-Discovery
+Discovery and naming

-The single specimen was discovered in the Eschenbach-Bocksberg Quarry in Bundenbach, Rhineland-Palatinate, Germany, and is named after the outlaw Schinderhannes who frequented the area.
-Its specific epithet bartelsi honours Christoph Bartels, a Hunsrück Slate expert.
-The specimen is now housed in the Naturhistorisches Museum in Mainz.
+Schinderhannes is represented by a single specimen that was discovered in the Eschenbach-Bocksberg Quarry in the municipality of Bundenbach in Rhineland-Palatinate, Germany.
+The specimen is currently housed in the Naturhistorisches Museum in Mainz.

-Morphology
+The animal gets its generic name from Schinderhannes, an outlaw who frequented the area it was found.
+Its specific epithet "bartelsi" honors Christoph Bartels, a Hunsrück Slate expert.

+Description

 Ventral morphology of Schinderhannes bartelsi based on the reinterpretations from late 2010s.

-Schinderhannes is about 9.8 cm long in full body length (6.8 cm long excluding telson).
+Head

 Like other radiodonts, the head bears a pair of spiny frontal appendages, a radially-arranged ventral mouthpart (oral cone), and a pair of large lateral compound eyes.
 Detailed morphology of the frontal appendages and oral cone are equivocal due to the limited preservation, but the former represent typical hurdiid features (e.g. subequal blade-like endites).
 The eyes were in a relatively anterior (forward) position in contrast to other hurdiids.
 There are traces of lateral structures originally thought to be the shaft regions of frontal appendages, which may rather represent P-elements (lateral sclerites) as seen in other radiodonts.

+Body and limbs

-The boundary of head and trunk ('neck') was broad with a pair of long, ventrally-protruded flaps.
+Schinderhannes is about 9.8 cm long in full body length, though 6.8 cm long if excluding the telson.
+The boundary of head and trunk ('neck') was broad with a pair of long, ventrally-protruding flaps.
 The trunk compose of 12 body segments indicated by soft dorsal cuticle (originally thought to be rigid tergites).
 The first 10 segments possess pairs of striated structures originally interpreted as biramous (branched) ventral flaps, but later investigations from other radiodonts (e.g. Lyrarapax) suggest it may rather represent setal blades (dorsal gill-like structures of radiodont) and flap muscles.
 The 11th segment bears another pair of shorter, rounded flaps.
 The final segment lacking appendages and terminated with a long, spine-like telson.
 A ventral anus located immediately before the telson.